jenniverse/jennybrain.com/_posts/2022-09-26-languages-and-dialects.md

      - "Linguistic dueling"
      - **Upward shifting**: to show education
    - Unmarked language: The language that is conventionally used in a siuation X.
-   - Marked languageL: The language that is not usually used in a situation X.
+   - Marked language: The language that is not usually used in a situation X.